 - Above 200k: full profile

-- User can override to any profile regardless of context budget
+- You can override the recommendation regardless of budget

 | Component | Loaded | Cost | In Lean? |